iamfaith99/risk-neutral-monte-carlo/README.md

 The goal is to analyze the trade-off between computation time and variance reduction for each technique.

+## High-Performance Implementation with JAX

+This project showcases advanced functional programming skills through a dual implementation:

+1. **NumPy Implementation** (`final_project.qmd`): Traditional vectorized implementation using NumPy
+2. **JAX Implementation** (`final_project_jax.qmd`): High-performance implementation using JAX with:
+   - JIT compilation for accelerated computation
+   - Vectorized operations using JAX's immutable arrays
+   - Functional design with pure functions and no side effects
+   - XLA (Accelerated Linear Algebra) integration

+The JAX implementation demonstrates significant performance improvements while maintaining the same mathematical accuracy, particularly for the variance reduction techniques.

 ## Project Structure

-- `final_project.qmd`: Main Quarto document containing the implementation, analysis, and results
+- `final_project.qmd`: Quarto document containing the NumPy implementation, analysis, and results
+- `final_project_jax.qmd`: Quarto document containing the JAX implementation with performance analysis
-- `Makefile`: Contains commands for rendering the document and other project tasks
+- `Makefile`: Contains commands for rendering both documents and other project tasks
 - `pyproject.toml` & `poetry.lock`: Poetry configuration for dependency management

 ## Requirements